 Jessica is one of a new breed of workers in the financial services sector as it has evolved in 2025.
 Her insurance company calls her a Universal Service Advisor.
-As the separation between digital, physical and remote service environments has reduced, at any time a customer may require assistance in a branch or office, via a chat app, voice, or in augmented or virtual reality.
+As the separation between digital, physical and remote service environments has reduced, at any time a customer may want serving in a branch or office, via a chat app, voice, or in augmented or virtual reality.

-This 'mixed reality' environment has led to many aspects of customer service being automated with robots.
-As mixed reality becomes the main interface between people and machines, highly skilled service agents like Jessica have needed to be empowered to support customers across a variety of products.
-Jessica needs to be able to switch seamlessly between virtual and physical environments from anywhere and at any time, while maintaining outstanding levels of customer service.
+This 'mixed reality' customer service environment has led to many aspects of customer service being automated with robots.
+As mixed reality becomes the main interface between people and machines, highly skilled service agents like Jessica have needed to be empowered to support customers across a variety of products, and able to switch seamlessly between virtual and physical environments from anywhere, anytime to meet customer needs and keep them delighted with their customer service.

-Jessica's key skills include a combination of product and domain knowledge alongside excellent customer communication and empathy.
-After all, empathy is one thing robots are yet to master.
-As well as being up to speed on the company's core offerings, Jessica is able to tailor products to each customer's individual needs.
-To do this requires a level of comfort with the firm's key communications technologies, including virtual environments.
+Key to Jessica's skills are a combination of product and domain knowledge with excellent customer communication and empathy (empathy being one of the things that robots are still less good at).
+As well as being up-to-speed on the company's core offerings, Jessica is able to tailor products to individual customer needs, but she also needs to have a level of comfort with the key communications technologies, including performing in a virtual environment.

 Jessica only works in her insurance firm's office occasionally.
 Indeed, fully flexible working is one of the things that most made her want to apply for the job.
-She can choose how many days she works at home, and can stick to a working week or swap a day here and there to work at the weekend if she prefers.
-Another way that the firm offers Jessica an exceptional employee experience is allowing her a degree of flexibility over her working hours.
+She can choose how many days she works at home, she can opt to stick to a working week or swap a day here and there to work on the weekend if she so chooses, and there is flexibility over her working hours too.
 Of course, in order to attract the best talent, more and more forward-thinking companies have been allowing - and even encouraging - staff to work remotely or on the move.
-It has the potential to boost morale, helping employees to strike a better work-life balance, while also saving the company on office costs.
+It has the potential to boost morale, helping employees to strike a better work-life balance, while at the same time saving the company on office costs.

-It can still be nice to work alongside colleagues though, and there is still the need for occasional face-to-face meetings.
-But everthing Jessica needs to do her job can be accessed equally securely whether she is in the office, at home or on the move.
+It's nice sometimes to work alongside colleagues though, and there is still the need for occasional face-to-face meetings, but everything she needs to do her job can just as easily be accessed securely and remotely either at home or on the move.
 By 2025, she is just as easily able to access systems and applications on a transatlantic flight as she can in the office.
-Today Jessica fancies a trip to the office, as she also wants to pop into her bank at lunchtime for a 'virtual review'.
+Today though she fancies a trip to the office, as she also wants to pop into her bank at lunchtime for a 'virtual review'.

 Jessica's firm offers a truly modern working environment.
 Large pieces of striking art adorn the walls of the ground-floor reception, where visitors are checked in by either a real receptionist or a virtual assistant - a hologram.
 A retinal eye scan is taken and matched with records on file before a smart tag is printed, giving visitors access to the areas of the building that they need - and only those areas.
-Employees they are visiting are automatically alerted to their arrival, meeting rooms are automatically booked based on a central calendar system, and fresh coffee and snacks can be automatically delivered to various rooms.
+Employees they are visiting are automatically alerted to a visitor's arrival, meeting rooms are automatically booked based on a central calendaring system, and fresh coffee and snacks can be automatically delivered to various rooms.